zenml-io/zenml/examples/mlflow_deployment/README.md

-# ZenML continuous model deployment with MLflow deployments
+# 🚀 Local model deployment with MLflow deployments

 The popular open-source MLflow platform is known primarily for its great [experiment tracking and visualization](https://mlflow.org/docs/latest/tracking.html)